elegantchaos/Novy/README.md

 Again, these values are currently hard coded for my needs.
 I'd be happy to try to generalise this system for everyone, but I may need the motivation of someone asking me to do it :)

+### Examples

+Some example templates can be found in my github repo:

+- elegantchaos/template-CatalystApp
+- elegantchaos/template-SwiftFile

+I'll add more over time.

 ## Future